Don’t be intimidated.

 If you’re going to race on the road, you need a road bike.
 Mountain or hybrid bikes are too heavy.
 If you are shopping for a new bicycle, know the difference between “sizing” a bike to the rider and “fitting” the bike.
 Most bike shops will start with “sizing” the frame – having you stand over the bike to establish clearance.
 Having the bike “custom fit” typically involves substantial extra time and cost, but the resulting comfort level is worth it.

 Don’t worry about aero bars, TT bikes, and other special equipment to start out with.
-Enter a few races and decide for your self what type of racing you enjoy best and what you are willing to invest to gain a few seconds during the race.
+Enter a few races and decide for yourself what type of racing you enjoy best and what you are willing to invest to gain a few seconds during the race.
 Racing does not have to be expensive nor require a lot of special equipment to have fun.

 Learn from more experienced racers.
 Find a club that fits you.